SametGunduz/shopping/README.md

 # Shopping

-This project includes solution for Codility Test.
+This project includes solution for Shoppingcart Codility Test.

 ## Requirements